How to take care of lavender tree winter care

 As the chilly season approaches, it’s essential to consider the various strategies to shield delicate plants from the harsh effects of low temperatures.
 Understanding and implementing protective measures can significantly enhance the survival rate of these florae during freezing conditions.
 Over the years, I have discovered several effective techniques to ensure that my plants remain unharmed as the frosty nights set in.

-See also How to take care of a southern brown tree frog
+See also How to take care of an old oak tree

 Insulation Techniques